 This bread pudding from the popular steakhouse is rich, buttery, and loaded with warm cinnamon!

-The key to getting the right texture is using day-old bread—it soaks up the custard without turning to mush.
+The key to getting the right texture is using day-old bread.
+It soaks up the custard without turning to mush.

 A little bit of bourbon in the sauce makes a huge difference, adding just the right amount of depth.